Best Dehumidifier Test & Comparison 2025: Effectively Reduce Humidity at Home

 Volume

-The Volume is particularly important for models that are to be operated in private rooms.
-A constant humming noise is distracting when working, relaxing and certainly also when sleeping.
-Before buying, pay attention to the manufacturer's volume specifications.
-This should be around 40dB.
+The noise level is particularly important for models that are to be operated in private rooms.
+A constant humming noise is distracting when working, relaxing - and especially when sleeping.
+Therefore, check the manufacturer's volume specifications before buying.
+Recommended values are around 40 dB for living spaces.

 Additional functions